LifeBlock/LifeBlock-T1G6/README.md

 ionic serve // do not close

+### Install Metamask in browser
-For testing purposes, here are the addresses of the users of this system 0xEa9764d165461e4e729886A023b2BBd389CDA959 -- Contract Owner 0xB422d54Cc2b92A2462f035E31d34e11e61ff54a1 -- User 1 Bob 0x8B6796841E411e725C16F18894c734FA44Fc0cD5 -- User 2 Peter
+For testing purposes, here are the addresses of the users of this system, modify the hard map accordingly in the development.js file

+0xEa9764d165461e4e729886A023b2BBd389CDA959 -- Contract Owner
+0xB422d54Cc2b92A2462f035E31d34e11e61ff54a1 -- User 1 Bob
+0x8B6796841E411e725C16F18894c734FA44Fc0cD5 -- User 2 Peter